Tessellation Symmetry, Page 5 of 6: Rotation (Turning)

-At right we see the third way: Rotation (Turning).
 The shape of the fish repeats by rotating...turning...spinning.

-In the first example at right, the golfish turns 120 degrees, two times.
-In other rotational tessellations, like the second example at left, a tile might only rotate 180 degrees once.
-In still other rotational tessellations the tile might rotate 90 degrees four times, and so on.
-Can you guess how many times a tile would rotate, if each rotation were 60 degrees?
+In other rotational tessellations the tile-- the basic repeating shape-- might rotate 90 degrees four times, and so on.
+Can you guess how many times a tile would rotate, if each turn were 60 degrees?
 45 degrees?
 30 degrees?
 20 degrees?
 15 degrees?
 Hint: 360 is an important number in geometry.

 |